ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut1.rst

 .. note::
     Take into account that numbers are not from type string and therefore do not need quote markers around them.

-| For the precise values use the `get_xy()` function.
-You can also filter step by step.
+| For the precise values use the `get_xy()` function or alternativley, you can take a look at the :ref:`parameter table <datainformation>`.
+| You can also filter step by step.
 For this you would have to insert the filtered database into the filter function.
 |
 | You can adjust two more arguments in `f_db()`.
 | If you want to take a look at the continent Europe, you have to exclude Exclaves that belong to European countries, like French Guiana.